felixludos/babel-briefings/README.md

 ## For more information about the project visit the [project page](https://www.notion.so/felixleeb/No-Nonsense-News-0ecebf66967147dda6a96b549c7a73d1)

-Here are a few scripts to scrape news headlines from all over the world using News API, format and translate them using Google Translate, and display the articles on a Notion page - all from the comfort of python.
+Here are a few scripts to scrape news headlines from all over the world using [News API](https://newsapi.org/), translate them with the [Helsinki-NLP](https://blogs.helsinki.fi/language-technology/) [Marian](https://marian-nmt.github.io/) machine translation models (using [HuggingFace](https://huggingface.co/)), and display the articles on a Notion page - all from the comfort of python.

 # Usage